-I felt a stab of pain for him, the boy whose appearance and behavior had always frightened me.
+I felt a stab of pain for the boy whose appearance and behavior had always frightened me.
 How quickly I had judged him.
-I wonder now if he ever was connected anywhere, hoping he might have developed relationships: good ones with those who valued him and he could learn to value theirs.
+I didn’t have a clue.
+I wonder now if he ever connected anywhere, hoping he might have developed relationships, good ones with those who valued him and he could learn to value theirs.
 Everyone, as isolated and cantankerous as some seem, wants to belong.

-And speaking of water fowl . . . while in southwest Florida last week, Bill and I enjoyed watching the tiny Snowy Egrets fishing along the beach’s shoreline.
-Yet one day on my way to an art lesson, I noticed one running around the bank parking lot in the middle of town.
-His little head looking every which way.
+That thought was reiterated while in southwest Florida.
+While walking along Naples’ Beach, Bill and I enjoyed watching the tiny Snowy Egrets fishing along the shoreline.
+Except for one day on my way to an art lesson, I noticed one running around the bank parking lot in the middle of town.
+His little head twisting around every which way as though lost.